-Kareem Roustom is an Emmy-nominated composer who has written music for film, television, the concert hall and album projects.
-Steeped in the musical traditions of the Near East and trained in Western concert music and Jazz, Syrian-born Kareem Roustom is a musically bilingual composer who has collaborated with a wide variety of artists ranging from the Kronos Quartet, to Shakira, and to the Philadelphia Orchestra.
-Roustom is currently working on a commission from renowned conductor Daniel Barenboim to compose an orchestral work for the West-Eastern Divan Orchestra.
+Kareem Roustom is an Emmy-nominated composer who has composed music for film, television, the concert hall and album projects.
+Steeped in the musical traditions of the Near East and trained in western concert music and jazz, Syrian-born Kareem Roustom is a musically bi-lingual composer who has collaborated with a wide variety of artists ranging from the Philadelphia Orchestra, Shakira, Kronos Quartet, to a recent commission for Daniel Barenboim and the West-Eastern Divan Orchestra.
 An active composer of film music, Roustom’s scores have earned him an Emmy nomination, a fellowship to the Sundance Film Composers Lab and acclaim in reviews by the Hollywood Reporter and Variety, and other awards.